One of ACM’s novel contest winners landed an agent in part through his participating in this contest! Read his recommendation letter here.

 —-> All entries will receive at least a 1 page document providing feedback from one or more of the contest judges.
 You may decline receiving the feedback.

 —-> ACM reserves the right to not offer a publishing contract.
 Cash awards will, of course, still be disbursed.

 —-> ACM reserves the right to modify the terms of this contest, including the cash award amounts.
 Cash award amounts may be decreased if the number of entries are low.
 If, however, it appears that the award would be less than $500/1st prize and $250/2nd prize, the contest will be canceled and all entries fees refunded in full.
 We reserve the right, but this has NEVER happened!

 —-> Except for the possibility stated immediately above, no refunds are possible.

 —-> Furthermore, it is the author’s responsibility to read all of the rules and requirements and format their entry correctly.
 Entries that do not may be disqualified from consideration–without a refund or even notification.
 In light of the fact that you are paying a reading fee and with the high number of entries this contest receives, why wouldn’t you make sure you follow the rules?

 —-> ACM reserves the right to add additional prizes at its sole discretion.

-—-> ACM will take submissions through Sept.
-2nd 2014, but authors are strongly encouraged to enter their submissions as early as possible to ensure that their stories receive adequate time for consideration.
+—-> ACM will take submissions through October 6, 2014 — Noon, but authors are strongly encouraged to enter their submissions as early as possible to ensure that their stories receive adequate time for consideration.
 Submitting the novel for community feedback, though optional, may nonetheless be a good use of any ‘spare’ time before the contest officially begins.

 Copyright: Entrants grant ACM the right to distribute the story to anyone that they please for the purposes of judging.
 Authors otherwise retain copyright, with some obvious exceptions if ACM is to publish their story.